Mini Cranberry-Brie Pull-Apart Bread

 - Heat your oven to 350°F (175°C) and coat a 6-inch bundt pan with cooking spray to ensure easy release.

-- Slice each biscuit into eight small pieces using a sharp knife or scissors.
+- Slice each biscuit into 8 pieces using a sharp knife or kitchen scissors.
+Shape each piece into a small ball.

-- Arrange a layer of biscuit balls in the prepared bundt pan, followed by a spoonful of cranberry sauce and a few brie cubes.
+- Layer biscuit balls in the bundt pan, then add a spoonful of cranberry sauce and a few brie cubes.
+Repeat layers until the pan is full.

 - Microwave the butter until melted and pour it evenly over the assembled layers in the pan.